-The food was not as good as I remember and not much better than economy to be honest, except that it was served on crockery with silver and a napkin.
+The food Malaysia Airlines Business Class was not as good as I remember and not much better than economy to be honest, except that it was served on crockery with silver and a napkin.

 The staff seemed slightly rattled and rushed off their feet but still pleasant and helpful.

-I’m sure that first class is a whole different ball game with sleep pods and huge space but, quite frankly in business I don’t think it’s a huge improvement – just that the seat reclines, your legs don’t ache and you neck doesn’t get cricked.
+I’m sure that first class is a whole different ball game with sleep pods and huge space but, quite frankly in business, I don’t think it’s a huge improvement – just that the seat reclines, your legs don’t ache and your neck doesn’t get cricked.

 Here is an idea of what business class on the B777 is like, except that this is showing the 2-2-2 configuration on the newer A380s.

-Interestingly MAS doesn’t rate on this list of the 10 top business classes (all of which appear to have full flat beds and individual compartments, neither of which MAS has (on this plane at least):
+Interestingly, MAS doesn’t rate on this list of the 10 top business class flights (all of which appear to have fully flat beds and individual compartments, neither of which Malaysia Airlines has (on this plane at least):